leopauly/Visual-tracking-from-a-Drone/README.md

 For using this programs:

-1.Download the repositories
+1. Download the repositories

-2.Open the repository
+2. Open the repository

-3.Delete the build folder.
+3. Delete the build folder

-4.Use the following commands to build the code from source file:
+4. Use the following commands to build the code from source file:
 $ mkdir build
 $ cd build
 $ cmake ..